8 min read

-Private equity, like any market, is cyclical and the boom we’re seeing right now is likely to slow down as the market stabilizes and exits its recovery phase to enter the post-pandemic future.
-Borrowing rates will rise and the debt strategy behind so many PE acquisitions won’t remain as attractive.
-Surely, other trends will emerge that draw new attention.
+Private equity, like any market, is cyclical, and the boom we’re seeing right now is likely to slow down as the market stabilizes and exits its recovery phase to enter the post-pandemic future.
+As a result, borrowing rates will rise, and the debt strategy behind so many PE acquisitions won’t remain as attractive.
+Indeed, other trends will emerge that draw new attention.

 But the pandemic has also altered the view of private equity from the perspective of the investor and the general public in ways that will likely stick around.

 Perhaps most notably, the view that private equity is not the universal bad-guy — the cutthroat corporate raider set out to tear down corporations for a hefty profit — has quieted.
-In fact, it’s clear today that private equity has been a main driver for technology innovation by many companies who now play a pivotal role in our societies at large.
+Instead, it’s clear today that private equity has been the main driver for technology innovation by many companies who now play a pivotal role in our societies at large.

-To learn more about technology and investment opportunities coming out of the pandemic, check out our exclusive four-part webcast series with HSBC where experts and analysts discuss emerging technologies and trends aiming to make an impact across multiple global sectors.
+To learn more about technology and investment opportunities, check out our exclusive four-part webcast series with HSBC, where experts and analysts discuss emerging technologies and trends aiming to make an impact across multiple global sectors.
 Access each session here.

 More like this